–If you find this helpful please link to it to show your support!–

 Alison – A New World of Free Online Certified Learning

-- Human Health Global Health Issues - UNDERSTAND THE IMPORTANCE OF GLOBAL HEALTH, WOMEN’S HEALTH, AIDS AND HIV.
-“Human Health 3″ course examines the global health issues affecting the world today with a particular focus on the developing world.
+- Human Health Global Health Issues – Alison – Understanding the Importance of Global Health, Womens Health and AIDS and HIV.
+“Human Health 3” course examines the global health issues affecting the world today with a particular focus on the developing world.
 The interactive course considers a variety of topics such as, Women’s Health, HIV/AIDS, and health in infancy, childhood and adolescence.
 It is ideal for those in health management, the medical professions, charity and community work, HIV/AIDS awareness, and women’s health.

 Northwest Center for Public Health Practice